ProtonMail/gopenpgp/README.md

 ...
 ```

-Use custom or preset profile:
+Use a custom or preset profile:
 ```go
 // RFC4880 profile
 pgp4880 := crypto.PGPWithProfile(profile.RFC4880())